-- 2 cups packed roughly chopped kale or collard greens
+- 2 cups roughly chopped kale or collard greens, packed

 - Turn your Instant Pot/pressure cooker to the "sauté" setting.

-- Sauté the onion, celery, and carrots in the oil for 2-3 minutes, or until softened.
+- Sauté the onion, celery, and carrots in the olive oil (1 tablespoon) for 2-3 minutes, or until softened.

-- Add the garlic and ham; sauté for 2-3 more minutes.
-If using a ham bone or hock, just add the garlic, then add the ham bone in the next step.
+- Add the minced garlic (1 clove) and cubed ham (1.5 cups); sauté for 2-3 more minutes.
+(If using a ham bone or hock, just add the garlic, then add the ham bone in the next step).

-- Add the pre-soaked, drained, and rinsed black eyed peas, stock, smoked paprika, bay leaf, and thyme.
+- Add the pre-soaked, drained, and rinsed black eyed peas, chicken stock (6 cups), smoked paprika (1 tablespoon), bay leaf, fresh thyme (1 tablespoon).
 Stir together.

-- Set Instant Pot/pressure cooker to high pressure for 10 minutes.
+- Set Instant Pot/pressure cooker to manual/high pressure for 10 minutes.

 - Allow to naturally depressurize for 20 minutes, then quick release the pressure.

-- Stir in the kale or collard greens and tomatoes to the soup and season with salt and pepper to taste.
+- Stir in the 2 cups packed kale (or collard greens) and canned diced tomatoes to the soup and season with salt and pepper to taste.
 The residual heat of the soup should cook the greens through, but you can always set the pot to "sauté" to simmer it for a few minutes if you need to.

-- For a vegetarian/vegan version, omit the ham and make sure to use vegetable stock.
+- Make it vegetarian/vegan: omit the ham and make sure to use vegetable stock.
 Add more smoked paprika for a deeper smoky flavor, as well as more salt.